Joewus12345/openai-support-agent-demo/public/faq/refunds.md

 ## Refunds Policy

-Refunds are typically processed within 7 business days after your returned item reaches our facility and passes inspection.
-Refunds are automatically issued to your original payment method.
-You will receive an email notification confirming the refund details once the transaction is complete.
-Depending on your payment provider, it might take additional time for the refund to appear on your account.
+Refunds are issued to your original payment method after returned components or appliances pass inspection.
+We typically process refunds within 3 business days of receiving your items.
+You'll receive an email confirmation once the transaction is complete.
+Depending on your payment provider, funds may take additional time to appear in your account.
+For any refund questions, contact our accounting team at support@automation.example.com or call +1-800-555-0199.